Intra Cytoplasmic Sperm Injection (ICSI)The highest success rates in Europe

 Intracytoplasmic sperm injection (ICSI) is an in vitro fertilization procedure in which a single sperm is injected directly into an egg.
 ICSI is an effective modern method of male infertility treatment.
-The procedure overcomes many of the barriers to fertilization and allows couples with little hope of achieving successful pregnancy to obtain fertilized embryos.
+The procedure overcomes many of the barriers of infertility and allows couples with little hope of achieving successful pregnancy to obtain fertilized embryos.

 The procedure is done under a microscope using multiple micromanipulation devices.
 This procedure requires highly developed skills.
-The process is carried out by our highly trained and licensed embryologists, using the very best in infertility treatment.
+The process is carried out by our highly trained and licensed embryologists, using the very best infertility treatment equipment

-ICSI is considered absolutely necessary is in the case of male factor infertility with an abnormal semen analysis.
+ICSI is considered to be absolutely necessary in the case of male infertility with an abnormal semen analysis.
 ICSI can be used in cases where the male's sperm count is extremely low, does not move normally, or if eggs have not fertilized normally in the past.
-As well in the cases of where cryopreserved oocytes are used.
+As well as the cases where cryopreserved oocytes are used.
 In addition, it is used for couples that have a low yield of eggs at egg retrieval.
-In this scenario, ICSI is being used to try to get a higher percentage of eggs fertilized than with conventional insemination of the eggs.
+In this scenario, ICSI is used in order to get a higher percentage of eggs fertilized compared to conventional insemination of the eggs.

-Because only one sperm is needed per egg, even very small numbers of sperm can work.
-This becomes especially important in males with azoospermia (the complete lack of sperm present in the ejaculate).
+Because only one sperm is needed per egg, even tiny amounts of sperm can work.
+This becomes especially important for males with azoospermia (the complete lack of sperm present in the ejaculate).
 In such cases, we can offer a procedure called testicular sperm extraction (TESA).
 In this procedure, a small amount of testis tissue is taken by biopsy.

-The fertilization rate using our ICSI technique in the INTERSONO INTERNATIONAL laboratory is exceptional (currently 80-90%).
-That is to say, on average for every ten eggs, 9 eggs will fertilize normally.
+The fertilization rate using our ICSI technique in the MEDICOVER UKRAINE laboratory is exceptional (currently 80-90%).
+That means for every ten eggs, 9 eggs will fertilize normally.